snap-stanford/le_pde/README.md

 2. Install dependencies.

-First, create a new environment using conda.
+First, create a new environment using [conda](https://docs.conda.io/en/latest/miniconda.html) (with python >= 3.7).
 Then install pytorch, torch-geometric and other dependencies as follows (the repository is run with the following dependencies.
 Other version of torch-geometric or deepsnap may work but there is no guarentee.)

 Install pytorch (replace "cu113" with appropriate cuda version.
 For example, cuda11.1 will use "cu111"):
 ```code